Professional Judgment Process and Appeals

 - Documented phone call or written statement confirming independent status with certain authorities.

-- You must have a completed FAFSA submitted before an appeal can be considered
+- You must have a completed FAFSA submitted to HSU before an appeal can be considered.

 - To request an appeal, please fill out this form explaining the qualifying reason you are requesting an appeal to be considered for review.

-- You will receive a response back from the Financial Aid Office within 5-7 business days letting you know if you will be able to do an appeal and what the next steps are.
+- You will receive a response back from the Financial Aid Office within 5-7 business days informing you if your request is accepted and what the next steps shall be.